 - Method of assessment: 42 multiple choice questions (MCQs) and 2 case studies, each comprising 4 MCQs.
-1 hour is allowed for this examination. - This syllabus will be examined from 1 May 2021 to 30 April 2022. - Candidates should refer to the CII website for the latest information on changes to law and practice and when they will be examined: - 1.
+1 hour is allowed for this examination. - This syllabus will be examined from 1 May 2024 to 30 April 2025. - This PDF document has been designed to be accessible with screen reader technology.
+If for accessibility reasons you require this document in an alternative format, please contact us at online.exams@cii.co.uk to discuss your needs. - Candidates should refer to the CII website for the latest information on changes to law and practice and when they will be examined: - 1.
 Visit www.cii.co.uk/qualifications - 2.
 Select the appropriate qualification - 3.
 Select your unit from the list provided - 4.
 Select qualification update on the right hand side of the page

-Understand the main macro-economic factors that impact upon investment returns.

-- 1.1 Describe the main long-term socio-economic factors. - 1.2 Describe the effect globalisation has on investment returns. - 1.3 Describe the role of government and central banks. - 1.4 Explain balance of payments and its effects on government and central banks. - 1.5 Describe the economic, investment and business cycles. - 1.6 Describe the role of financial investment in the economy.

-2. Describe the importance of main economic indicators.

-2.1 Describe the main economic indicators.

-3. Describe the main features of cash deposit investments.

-Describe the main features of cash deposit investments.

-4. Understand the main features of government securities and corporate bonds.

-- 4.1 Describe the main features of government securities and corporate bonds. - 4.2 Describe investment returns and risk of government securities and corporate bonds. - 4.3 Describe the principles of taxation of government securities and corporate bonds.

-5. Understand the main features of equity based investment products.

-- 5.1 Describe the characteristics of equity-based investment - 5.2 Describe the use of investment ratios in evaluating equity-based investment. - 5.3 Describe how market behaviour influences client investment decisions. - 5.4 Describe the main components of company accounts that affect investment returns. - 5.5 Describe the main stock market indices and their use as benchmarks

-6. Understand the main features of property investment

-- 6.1 Describe the main characteristics of residential and commercial property as an asset class. - 6.2 Describe the typical vehicles for holding residential and commercial property indirectly.

-7. Understand the main features of collective investment products and alternative investments.

-- 7.1 Describe the main features of collective investment schemes - 7.2 Describe the main features of alternative investments.
+- 1.1 Describe the main long-term socio-economic factors. - 1.2 Describe the effect globalisation has on investment returns. - 1.3 Describe the role of government and central banks. - 1.4 Explain balance of payments and its effects on government and central banks. - 1.5 Describe the economic, investment and business cycles. - 1.6 Describe the role of financial investment in the economy. - 2.
+Describe the importance of main economic indicators. - 2.1 Describe the main economic indicators. - 3.
+Describe the main features of cash deposit investments. - 3.1 Describe the main features of cash deposit investments. - 4.
+Understand the main features of government securities and corporate bonds. - 4.1 Describe the main features of government securities and corporate bonds. - 4.2 Describe investment returns and risk of government securities and corporate bonds. - 4.3 Describe the principles of taxation of government securities and corporate bonds. - 5.
+Understand the main features of equitybased investment products. - 5.1 Describe the characteristics of equity-based investment. - 5.2 Describe the use of investment ratios in evaluating equity-based investment. - 5.3 Describe how market behaviour influences client investment decisions. - 5.4 Describe the main components of company accounts that affect investment returns. - 5.5 Describe the main stock market indices and their use as benchmarks. - 6.
+Understand the main features of property investment. - 6.1 Describe the main characteristics of residential and commercial property as an asset class. - 6.2 Describe the typical vehicles for holding residential and commercial property indirectly. - 7.
+Understand the main features of collective investment products and alternative investments. - 7.1 Describe the main features of collective investment schemes. - 7.2 Describe the main features of alternative investments.

-8. Understand the risks and returns faced by investors and how an investor's risk profile is determined

-- 8.1 Describe the factors that help to determine an investor's risk tolerance. - 8.2 Describe the main types of risk for investors. - 8.3 Describe how an investor's risk tolerance is assessed.

-9. Describe the importance of asset allocation in the investment process.

-9.1 Describe the importance of asset allocation in the investment process.

-10. Describe other main issues that impact upon investment planning

-10.1 Describe other main issues that impact upon investment planning.

-11. Understand ethical considerations in investment and financial advice

-- 11.1 Describe the role of ethical and socially responsible investment. - 11.2 Describe the importance of delivering positive customer outcomes when providing financial advice.
+- 8. Understand the risks and returns faced by investors and how an investor's risk profile is determined. - 8.1 Describe the factors that help to determine an investor's risk tolerance. - 8.2 Describe the main types of risk for investors. - 8.3 Describe how an investor's risk tolerance is assessed. - 9.
+Describe the importance of asset allocation in the investment process. - 9.1 Describe the importance of asset allocation in the investment process. - 10.
+Describe other main issues that impact upon investment planning. - 10.1 Describe other main issues that impact upon investment planning. - 11.
+Understand ethical considerations in investment and financial advice. - 11.1 Describe the role of ethical and socially responsible investment. - 11.2 Describe the importance of delivering positive customer outcomes when providing financial advice.

-12. Apply investment knowledge to a given set of circumstances
+12. Apply investment knowledge to a given set of circumstances.